the-wright-engineer/thewrightlife/content/posts/loving-by-releasing.md

 +++
 content_img_path = ""
 date = 2020-03-14T04:00:00Z
-excerpt = "If we have learned anything this year its that to love you well we must release you to the one who loves you best." hide_header = false layout = "post" subtitle = "A Birthday Letter to my Baby Boy"
+excerpt = "If we have learned anything this year it's that to love you well we must release you to the one who loves you best." hide_header = false layout = "post" subtitle = "A Birthday Letter to my Baby Boy"